TobiasPSP/doneland_sources/Components/Power/DC-DC-Converters/XL4015/readme.md

 | Thermal Protection | yes |
 | Max Junction Temperature | 125C |
 | Design | PWM-Buck |

-> [!WARNING]
-> These are the maximum *chip* values.
-Neither are they intended for constant use, nor may they apply to a *breakout board* that uses this chip along with other components and designs that may be *less capable*.
-Always also check the *breakout board* specs.

 <details><summary>What does *Efficiency* mean?</summary><br/>